james-stevens/pyrar/README.md

 Different back-ends, to sell domains from, are supported using plug-ins.
 These are python code files that register a series of call-backs for the functions that are required, e.g. get-price, buy-domain, renew-domain, etc

-Currently the only plug-ins provided are `epp` and `local`, but it should be possible to write plug-ins for domain registry systems that follow the same basic model.
+Currently the only plug-ins provided are `epp` & `local` and `PyRar` will be added shortly, but it should be possible to write plug-ins for domain registry systems that follow the same basic model.
 Support for auction based sale systems would require significant code changes.

 This means it should be relatively easy to write a plug-in for a block-chain based domain name system, if it supports fixed price domains.